ammar-tanwar/bloglearnbay/posts/data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care.md

 ## Introduction to Banking, Financial Services, and Insurance

-The BFSI  industry is witnessing a major transformation in the Indian economy, fueled by new FinTech competition, shifting business models, compliance demands,[ customer experience enhancement](https://www.learnbay.co/data-science-course/customer-experience-enhancement-in-banks/), and innovative technologies.
+The BFSI  industry is witnessing a major transformation in the Indian economy, fueled by new FinTech competition, shifting business models, compliance demands, <a href="https://www.learnbay.co/data-science-course/customer-experience-enhancement-in-banks/" target="_blank">customer experience enhancement</a>, and innovative technologies.

 However, in 2020, this scenario changed due to an unprecedented event that shook the entire world, the BFSI sector was heavily hit like any other industry resulting in layoffs and halting of employment.